cybera/ansible-cybera-miridor-postgres/README.md

-# ansible-cybera-postgres
+# ansible-cybera-miridor-postgres

-Installs and configures Postfgres for use as in an IDSaaS environment
+Installs and configures Postgres for use as in an IDSaaS environment

 ## Usage